 No foul play suspected in Chatham-Kent death investigation

-Chatham-Kent police are assisting in a death investigation after a woman was found unresponsive Wednesday morning.
+Chatham-Kent police say there is no foul play suspected after a woman was found unresponsive Wednesday morning.

 Police responded around 7:08 a.m. to the area of Pegley Crescent and Lacroix Street in Chatham.